A game of quantum advantage: linking verification and simulation: Summary of results

 \subsection{The quantum advantage game}

+In what follows we present a framework that captures most of the existing quantum advantage verification protocols to date as an interactive game between players.

 At the beginning of the first round, Alice discloses an alternative hypothesis to quantum advantage in the form of a randomized classical algorithm sampling from a given distribution $\mu_0(x)$, for example the uniform distribution.
-It is then Bob's role to refute Alice's proposal.
-He does so by providing a function $f_1:\{0,1\}^n\to[0,1]$ such that with probability at least $1-\delta$,
+It is then Bob's role to refute Alice's proposal and show that his distribution is at least $\epsilon$ away from Alice's in total variation distance.
+As we will discuss in more detail later in Section~\ref{sec:preliminaries}, certifying this distance constraint is equivalent to Bob providing a function $f_1:\{0,1\}^n\to[-1,1]$ such that